-Staff must return to wearing smart clothing for work (as in the code of conduct) and pupils must wear uniform.
-There is no longer an expectation that staff / pupils must wash their clothing each day.

-PPE to be made available for all staff and staff are permitted to wear this if they choose to.
-This will be communicated with all parents and carers so that pupils and families are aware.

-Staff trained in how to use PPE properly and which order to put this on and take it off safely - this training took place before the 6 weeks holidays expectations.
-A F 'Together Time' s During full lockdo vulnerable pupils adequate social o take groups of le In Year 1, pupils a been stopped un have been sent a Parent Conduct sheet outlining Pupil Conduct sheet has also been shared with pupils during sessions in school - this has also been shared with parents.
-Down (Spring 1) all year groups only have critical worker / s in school.
+conduct) and pup staff / pupils mus PPE to be made a they choose to.
+T pupils and familie Staff trained in h take it off safely Staff using the fr to clean this area Parents and staff expectations.
+A F 'Together Time' s During full lockde vulnerable pupils adequate social of take groups of le to wearing smart clothing for work (as in the code of bils must wear uniform.
+There is no longer an expectation that st wash their clothing each day. available for all staff and staff are permitted to wear this if this will be communicated with all parents and carers so that es are aware. ow to use PPE properly and which order to put this on and - this training took place before the 6 weeks holidays idge, food preparation area and photocopier in the staffroom a thoroughly after each use with disinfectant spray.
+Thave been sent a Parent Conduct sheet outlining Pupil Conduct sheet has also been shared with pupils during sessions in school - this has also been shared with parents. own (Spring 1) all year groups only have critical worker / a in school.
 The children are split in to 2 groups to enable distancing in each classroom space and teaching assistants arners out of the classroom to enable this to happen.
-Bare now sat in socially distanced rows and 'COOL Time' has til further notice.
-Children stay in one classroom space for the lay and use their own set of resources.
-EYFS Unit: Provision for Reception 3 4 12 M Areas/Hazards Toilets First Aid Coats Lunch times Resources Actions to Minimise Risks Each class to have their own set of toilets to avoid mixing of bubbles.
+EYFS Unit: Provision for Reception 3 4 12 Areas/Hazards Actions to Minimise Risks Μ Toilets First Aid Coats Lunch times Each class to have their own set of toilets to avoid mixing of bubbles.
 All children to go to the toilet before going out to play and at playtimes to avoid children coming in during breaks.
 Toilets to be sprayed at lunchtimes.
 Staff to wear PPE when giving First Aid to a child.
 Staff on duty to take basic First Aid kit (plasters, wipes) outside.
 If further First Aid is required, member of staff to phone for support either outside or with First Aid.
 (R1 - CB and JM, R2 - SW and LS).
 Children to put on and zip up their own coats.
 Water to be poured into cups prior to the children being at the table to avoid staff having to lean over the children.
-Children to cut their own food.
-Avoid the use of colour stickers on each child.
-Use coloured cards for the children to stand behind in the line.
-Limit the amount of resources available to the children.
-Spray clean resources at lunchtime and at the end of the day.
-Have resources which are more difficult to clean on a rota (e.g. construction sets, role play) All children to have their own whiteboard, whiteboard pen, rubber, pencil and set of coloured pencils which will be kept in their drawer.